Zotero Database Principles of Use

 Indexing

-Set the full-text index size to zero and use other tools (such as dtSearch) to search the full-text collections.
+Set full-text index size to zero and use other tools, such as dtSearch, for full-text searching.